RenanPeres/RenanPeres/README.md

-## Hi, I'm Renan, a B. Sc.
+## Hi, I'm Renan, /ta B. Sc.
 Computer Engineering from University of São Paulo (USP) with over 3 years of professional experience as a software engineer
 ### Personally, I think technology as a transformative approach in education, health and social empowerment.

 This is my GitHub as a diary of evolution for my projects and adventures in the world of technologies!